f5devcentral/f5-puppet/README.md

 ### f5_command

-Sends an arbitrary command to an BIG-IP node
+Sends an arbitrary command to an BIG-IP node.
+TMSH command has no `ensure => absent` functionality.

 #### Parameters